 To help improve graduation rates and retention rates from LaGrange College, the College has adopted several strategies, which include items such as the following:

 - First-Year Experience (FYE) – All freshmen take a two-semester sequence of Ethos Seminar courses, Ethos 1101 and 1102.
-These courses are designed to help students manage the complex personal, professional, and academic aspects of becoming responsible for their own college educations
+These courses are designed to help students manage the complex personal, professional, and academic aspects of becoming responsible for their own college education.

 -